Strivin0311/ai-learning/bases/physics/relativity.md

 # Relativity
-*Here's some resources about Relativity*
+*Here're some resources about Relativity*

 #### A First Course in General Relativity [`UNREAD`]